 ATRT2 provides the following preliminary assessment of ICANN’s implementation of the Recommendations of ATRT1.
 ATRT2’s preliminary assessments regarding WHOIS-RT and SSR-RT are found in Appendix B and Appendix C, respectively.
 In assessing ICANN’s implementation of Recommendations, ATRT2 examined a variety of inputs including replies to requests for public comment and direct interaction with the ICANN community.
 Taking into account ATRT1 Recommendation 27 that called on the Board to regularly evaluate progress against these recommendations and the accountability and transparency commitments in the AoC, ATRT2 also referred to reports from the ICANN Staff, ICANN Board resolutions and interviews with members of the Staff and Board.

-1. Assessment of ATRT1 Recommendations 1 & 2
+Report Section 1.
+BOARD PERFORMANCE AND WORK PRACTICES: ATRT2 Recommendation #1 (Assessment of ATRT1 Recommendations 1 & 2)

 Findings of ATRT1